 Nursing care for patients with bone injuries should focus on the prevention of complications or further damage.
 Performing an accurate assessment of the fracture can help the nurse manage the patient’s pain and prevent complications properly.

-- After the injury places the patient somewhere safe and out of harm.
+- After the injury, place the patient somewhere safe and out of harm.
 Immobilize the injury using a splint to keep him from using the affected area.
-The goal is to place the bone in its original place and helps it heal properly.
+The goal is to place the bone in its original place and help it heal properly.

 - If there is bleeding following a bone fracture, applying pressure with a cloth to stop the bleeding is necessary.
 Assessing the bone fracture before applying pressure is important to prevent further damage when applying pressure.

-- Assessment of the patient’s neurovascular status including the nerve function, blood flow, and possible case compartment syndrome to know the extent of bone fracture.
+- Assessment of the patient’s neurovascular status (including the nerve function, blood flow, and possible case compartment syndrome) should be done to know the extent of bone fracture.